gkochera/CS340-demo-flask-app/README.md

 That is pretty much it!
 We setup our project, organized it, established a web server, verified it was working, setup our database, loaded it with data, and then used our `app.py` to act as an inteface between the user on our web app and the database.

 From here, it's not very difficult to branch out.
 You can setup forms to capture user input, send it to `app.py` via a GET or POST request and update your database, add new entries, or even delete rows in the database.
 You can add style and interactivity to your webapp using CSS and JavaScript.
 The sky is the limit.

+<a name="extra-bits"></a>
+# Extra Bits

+There are a few pieces of helpful information for everyone that really didn't fit well anywhere in the main guide but they're still really important for everyone to have access to.
+We talk about other serving options, migrating to OSU, and a brief discussion on securely storing credentials.

+<a name="gunicorn"></a>
+## Gunicorn

+Gunicorn

+<a name="migrating-to-osu"></a>
+## Migrating a Project Developed Locally to OSU for Deployment

+<a name="better-credential-storage"></a>
+## Better Ways to Store Database Credentials

+<a name="Heroku Deployment"></a>
+## Deploying your Webapp to Heroku